nus-cs2103-AY2021S2/tp/docs/team/w-yuchen.md

 ## Project: PocketEstate

 PocketEstate enables easy organisation of mass clientele property information through sorting of information by price, location and housing type, that may otherwise be difficult to manage.
+I have been tasked with greatly expanding the capabilities of the search function, as well as some documentation and testing.

 Given below are my contributions to the project.